Is Orange Juice Bad For Your Teeth?

 Your Teeth and Orange Juice

 Orange Juice is a common drink that is loved by young and old.
 We know oranges are really healthy - I mean that's what we get at half time sports, right?!
 But is orange juice healthy?
 And is it good for our teeth?!
-We will be looking at the pH (acidity) of different types of orange juice and we will also take a look at the sugar content.
+We will be looking at orange juice pH (acidity) of different types of orange juice and we will also take a look at the sugar content.
 The results may surprise you!
 They surprised me!!!

 Hi guys, thanks for joining us in this video about the pH of oranges.